 – Hansjörg Auer

-Hansjörg, Alex and Gerry climbed a line on the right side of the face, via the previous unclimbed Nilgiri Spire (6780m) and then by traversing up and down on the spectacular and exposed ridge, they reached the summit of Nilgiri South at 11am on October 25.
+Hansjörg, Alex and Gerry climbed a line on the right side of the face, via the previously unclimbed Nilgiri Spire (6,780m) and then by traversing a spectacular and exposed ridge, they reached the summit of Nilgiri South at 11am on October 25.
 It was the first ascent of this face and only the second ascent of the South Summit itself since the Japanese FA in 1978.